RallyTechServices/rally-accessible-app/README.md

 need another connection to Rally beyond that grabbing of the SDK.
 If a test interacts with Rally _data_, it should be a part of the "slow" tests.

 Type grunt test-fast to run the fast tests.

-The slow tests do not yet work because we have to solve the permissions/context problem.
+Type grunt test-slow to run the slow tests.
+There will be an error message reported about null on getUser, but this can be ignored.
+The important part of the output looks like this:

+        ..
+        2 specs in 1.359s.
+        >> 0 failures

+with a dot for every test.